pinokiocomputer/pterm/README.md

   - `terminal`: returns the pterm version
   - `pinokiod`: returns the pinokiod version
   - `pinokio`: returns the pinokio version
+  - `script`: returns the valid script version for the current client. used for including in `pinokio.js`

 ### example